What is the CARES Act - Higher Education Emergency Relief Fund - Grant Award?

 OCC students who faced expenses related to the disruption of campus operations during

-the Winter 2020 term due to COVID-19, must apply for this emergency grant award on OCC’s scholarship application website.
+the Winter 2020 and Summer 2020 terms due to COVID-19, must apply for this emergency grant award on OCC’s scholarship application website.
 The application is simple and only takes a few minutes.

 Am I eligible for the CARES Emergency Grant Award?